mimminou/oasa3/README.md

 - 3 : Generate coordinates ( Converting 3D to 2D ), and remove unimportant hydrogens if you wish
 ```
 coordGenerator = coords_generator(18)       #? init coords_generator class with bond length of 18 units
-coordGenerator.calculate_coords(mol=molecule,bond_length=20,force=1)     #?Generate coordinates for depiction with bond length 18 units, 2nd argument is to force recalculating coords.
+coordGenerator.calculate_coords(mol=molecule,bond_length=18,force=1)     #?Generate coordinates for depiction with bond length 18 units, 2nd argument is to force recalculating coords.
 molecule.remove_unimportant_hydrogens() #? this generates a 6th dimentional matrix that handles spacetime conformation of deuterium atoms to gen....
-It removes non essential hydrogen atoms in the depiction.
+It removes non essential hydrogen atoms in the depiction, i like dry humour.

 ```
 - 4 : Initialize the depiction class and write the image into a file.